intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   These solutions address also very specific parts of the issue, and more work remains.

-* Sharing information from networks to applications and vice versa.
-Some proposals have been made in this space (see, e.g.,
+* Sharing information from networks to applications.
+There are some working examples of this, e.g., ECN.
+A few other proposals have been made (see, e.g., {{I-D.flinck-mobile-throughput-guidance}}) but, very few of those have seen deployment.

-  {{I-D.flinck-mobile-throughput-guidance}}) but there are no successful or deployed mechanisms today.
+* Sharing information from applications to networks.
+There are a few more working examples of this (see {{intro}}).
+There have been many proposals, in this space, however, but most of them have not progressed through standards or been deployed, in part because of the issues discussed earlier in this document.

 # Acknowledgments